Megha1005/my-app/README.md

 # CYC-ConvertYourCurrency-
-Build as a part of MintBean Hackathon
+Built as a part of MintBean Hackathon

+Used API : exchangeratesapi.io to get the currency rates Technology Used : Reactjs